cldellow/manu/bin/server-config/README.md

 ./bin/server-config/configure publish [machine] [command]
 ```

+`./bin/server-config/configure publish droplet renew_certs` will renew the SSL
+certs and stash the new key and certificate in S3, where subsequent deploys will
+retrieve it.

 ## How load balancing works

 * nginx listens on port 80 and redirects to SSL